manika7105/CODSOFT/README.md

 2.  **Run the script:**
     python PasswordGenerator.py

-3.  **Enter the desired password length** and let the program generate a strong password instantly.
+3.  **Enter the desired password length** and receive a strong, random password.

 ## Project 4: Rock-Paper-Scissors Game

 ### 📌 Task Overview:

-The classic Rock-Paper-Scissors Game is a fun and interactive way to apply Python programming concepts.
-The goal was to develop a command-line application where the user competes against the computer in a fair, randomized game.
+A Rock-Paper-Scissors Game 🎮 where the user plays against the computer.
+The computer randomly selects an option, and the game determines the winner.

 ### 🛠️ Features:

-✅ User Input – Allows the player to choose rock, paper, or scissors.
+✅ User chooses rock, paper, or scissors.
-✅ Computer Selection – Randomly generates a choice for the computer.
+✅ Computer randomly selects an option.
-✅ Game Logic – Determines the winner based on standard rules:
+✅ Determine the winner based on standard rules.
-* Rock beats Scissors 🪨✂
-* Scissors beat Paper ✂📄
-* Paper beats Rock 📄🪨
-✅ Result Display – Shows the choices and announces the winner.
-✅ Score Tracking – Keeps track of the user's and computer’s scores.
-✅ Play Again Option – Allows multiple rounds of gameplay.
-✅ User-Friendly Interface – Provides clear instructions and feedback.

-This project helped me strengthen my skills in randomization, conditional statements, loops, and user interaction in Python.
+✅ Score tracking for multiple rounds.
+✅ Option to play again or quit.

 ### 🔧 Technologies Used:

-* **Python:** For core program logic and execution.
+* **Python:** Core programming language.
-* **Random Module:** Uses ```random.choice()``` to let the computer pick rock, paper, or scissors.
+* **Random Module:** Uses ```random.choice()``` for computer selection.
 * **User Input Handling:** Uses ```input()``` to get the user's choice.
 * **Conditional Statements:** ```if-elif-else``` to determine the game outcome.
 * **Looping:** ```while True``` to keep the game running until the user decides to quit.
-* **Score Tracking:** Keeps track of the user's and computer's scores.

 ### 🚀 How to Run: